rishimohan/raycast-extensions/extensions/orshot/README.md

 - Search `Orshot` in Raycast
 - Select between "Create Website Screenshot" and "Create Tweet Screenshot"
 - Enter Website or Tweet URL
-- Hit enter, it'll generate and save the image on your desktop
+- Hit enter, it'll generate and save the image to your chosen directory (Desktop by default)

 Free usage is rate-limited based on your IP, and you can generate 10 screenshots per 3 minutes

 You can get your API key from your [Orshot Dashboard](https://orshot.com) > Workspace Settings > API Key to generate more screenshots

+## Preferences

+- **API Key**: Optional API key to remove rate limits
+- **Save Directory**: Choose where to save screenshots (defaults to Desktop)

 ## Support